-While some jurisdictions may not require a reference to continue treatment, the majority of insurance companies must.
-For many, this is a barrier because the cost of numerous sessions, as well as the in-office visit for the referral, can quickly add up.
-Make an appointment for this first session and ask for a referral if one is required.
-Patients can avoid the back-and-forth with their insurance companies over whether or not essential – but not necessarily referred – sessions are covered by doing so.
+While some states do not require a referral to continue treatment, the majority of insurance companies do.
+For many, this is a barrier because the cost of numerous sessions, as well as the in-office visit for the referral, can quickly add up in cost and time.

 These patients will be able to save time and effort by having direct access to physical therapy.
-They’ll also reduce the number of appointments they need to make with their doctors.
+This will reduce the number of appointments patients need to make with their doctors.
 It will also reduce the amount of time office support needs to file paperwork, which can only in turn benefit the patient in savings that are passed on.

-COVID-19 has made it nearly impossible to secure appointments for basic problems in the United States.
-Waiting a few weeks to start physical therapy might cause injuries to aggravate or give the body more time to weaken.
-Patients – and physical therapy practitioners – want to prevent both of these disorders as much as possible.
-Direct access to physical therapy reduces the likelihood of these consequences occurring dramatically.
+Our modern health insurance system has made it nearly impossible to secure appointments for basic problems in the United States.
+Waiting a few weeks to start physical therapy might aggravate injuries or result in a weakened state and therefore longer recovery.
+Patients – and physical therapy practitioners – want to prevent both of these problems as much as possible.
+Direct access to physical therapy reduces the likelihood of these consequences occurring.

 How the COVID-19 Pandemic Illustrates the Benefits of Direct Physical Therapy Access